-Understanding of how public sector employees, like the hospital staff, become committed to their work, and to what degree various factors contribute to their level of commitment, is really important (Kasimu, 2016).
-There is the need for measuring employee commitment periodically to provide management the right insights that could guide their decision making purposes (Awang, Ahmad & Zin, 2010).
+Understanding of how public sector employees, like the educational directorate staff, become committed to their work, and to what degree various factors contribute to their level of commitment, is really important (Kasimu, 2016).
+There is the need for measuring employee commitment periodically to provide management the right insights that could guide their decision-making purposes (Awang, Ahmad & Zin, 2010).

-Statement of the Problem
+Statement of the Problem No B